massimomauro/drlnd_p1_navigation/Report.md

 # Algorithm description

-The algorithm used to solve the environment is **deep Q learning**, which is basically an extension of the Q Learning approach to support continuos environment states, by means approximate Q value functions.
+The algorithm used to solve the environment is **deep Q learning**, which is basically an extension of the Q Learning approach to support continuos environment states, by means of approximate Q value functions.

 ## Q Learning